antor44/AI-Bluetooth-Phone-Assistant/README.md

 ## 🛠️ Installation & Setup

+> ⚠️ **WARNING FOR SBC USERS (Orange Pi Zero 3, Raspberry Pi, etc.):**
+> **It is highly recommended to install a FULL Desktop version of Linux (e.g., Ubuntu 24.04 Desktop)** on your Single-Board Computer instead of a Minimal/Headless distribution like Armbian Minimal or DietPi.
+>
+> Minimal OS versions often have missing dependencies and struggle with proper PipeWire audio routing and Bluetooth pairing out of the box.
+To guarantee stability and avoid complex manual configurations, please install an OS with a full desktop environment, even if you plan to run the device remotely without a monitor.

 ### 1. Clone the Assistant Repository
-First, download this project to your machine and navigate into its folder.
-This folder will be the root for the rest of the installation:
+First, download this project to your machine and navigate into its folder:
 ```bash
 git clone https://github.com/antor44/AI-Bluetooth-Phone-Assistant.git
 cd AI-Bluetooth-Phone-Assistant